Admissions FAQ's

 • If you have any uncertainty about a specific course, please submit our prerequisite equivalency form for review.

-Do you accept International Baccalaureate (IB) credit for prerequisite courses?
+Do you accept International Baccalaureate (IB) credits to satisfy prerequisite courses?

 • The only exception is biology.
 However, we will accept upper-level biology courses in lieu of the general Biology prerequisite.